Spheres and Projections for $\mathrm{Out}(F_n)$: Stabilizers of spheres

-Consider now a simple sphere system $\Sigma$ of $W_{n,1}$.
-By applying a homotopy, we may assume that all intersections between $\Sigma$ and $\sigma$ are transverse.
-We say that $\Sigma$ and $\sigma$ \emph{intersect minimally} if the number of connected components of $\Sigma \cap \sigma$ is minimal among all sphere systems homotopic to $\Sigma$ which intersect $\sigma$ transversely.
+Consider now a simple sphere system $\Sigma$ in $W_{n,1}$.
+By applying a homotopy, we may assume that all intersections between $\Sigma$ and $\sigma^\pm$ (viewed as a sphere system) are transverse.
+We say that $\Sigma$ and $\sigma^\pm$ \emph{intersect minimally} if the number of connected components of $\Sigma \cap \sigma^\pm$ is minimal among all sphere systems homotopic to $\Sigma$ which intersect $\sigma^\pm$ transversely.

-Every simple sphere system $\Sigma$ can be changed by a homotopy to intersect $\sigma$ minimally (for details, compare the discussion of normal position in \cite{Ha95}).
-Unless stated otherwise, we will assume from now on that spheres and sphere systems intersect minimally.
-Let $\Sigma' \supset \Sigma$ be a simple sphere system and suppose that $\Sigma$ intersects $\sigma$ minimally.
-Then $\Sigma'$ can be homotoped relative to $\Sigma$ to intersect $\sigma$ minimally.
-In addition, the isotopy class of $\Sigma$ determines the isotopy class of the intersection $\Sigma\cap\sigma$ and the isotopy classes of the sphere pieces of $\Sigma$.
+Every simple sphere system $\Sigma$ can be changed by a homotopy to intersect $\sigma^\pm$ minimally (for details, compare the discussion of normal position in \cite{Ha95}).
+Unless stated otherwise, we will assume from now on that all spheres and sphere systems intersect minimally.
+Let $\Sigma' \supset \Sigma$ be a simple sphere system and suppose that $\Sigma$ intersects $\sigma^\pm$ minimally.
+Then $\Sigma'$ can be homotoped relative to $\Sigma$ to intersect $\sigma^\pm$ minimally.
+In addition, the isotopy class of $\Sigma$ determines the isotopy class of the intersection $\Sigma\cap\sigma^\pm$ and the isotopy classes of the sphere pieces of $\Sigma$ defined below (this uniqueness is also proved in \cite{Ha95}).

 The intersection of the spheres in $\Sigma$ with $N$ is a disjoint union of properly embedded surfaces $C_1,\ldots, C_m$, possibly with boundary.
 Each $C_i$ is a subsurface of a sphere in $\Sigma$, and thus it is a bordered sphere.
-If $\Sigma$ contains spheres disjoint from $\sigma$ then some of the $C_i$ may be spheres without boundary components.
-We call the $C_i$ the \textit{sphere pieces} defined by $\Sigma$.
+If $\Sigma$ contains spheres disjoint from $\sigma^\pm$ then some of the $C_i$ may be spheres without boundary components.
+We call the $C_i$ the \textit{sphere pieces in $N$} defined by $\Sigma$.

-Let $C$ be one of the sphere pieces of $\Sigma$, and let $\alpha_1,\ldots,\alpha_k$ be its boundary components on $\partial N$.
-In contrast to the case of intersections of a simple closed curve on a surface with the boundary of an essential surface, the number of these boundary components may be arbitrary large.
-Each $\alpha_i$ bounds two disks on $\sigma$, exactly one of which contains the basepoint of $W_{n,1}$.
-We call the disk bounded by $\alpha_i$ which does not contain the base point the \emph{closing disk $D_i$} for $\alpha_i$. \begin{lemma} Let $D_1,D_2$ be two closing disks for boundary components $\alpha_1,\alpha_2$ of possibly different sphere pieces $C_1,C_2$.
+Similarly, the intersection of $\Sigma$ with $U$ is also a disjoint union of properly embedded surfaces which we call the \emph{sphere pieces in $U$} (Figure~\ref{fig:basepoint-pair}).
+By minimal intersection, each such surface is either an annulus $A$ joining the two boundary spheres of $U$, or a disk $D$ which separates the basepoint in $U$ from the boundary component that does not intersect $D$ (see Figure~\ref{fig:basepoint-pair}).